 Yep, views are that cheap.

-• if you want to run an ad for longer than 15 seconds, it will be skippable after 5 seconds, which doesn’t give you much time to get your message across
+- If you run an ad for longer than 15 seconds, it will be skippable after 5 seconds, which doesn't give you much time to get your message across

 YouTube is a top-of-funnel advertising medium that's a good choice for brand awareness and consideration.
 It's easy to implement because it's featured as just another campaign type within Google Ads.